surasithaof/subgraph-example/README.md

 In [`configs/config.json`](config/config.json), you should config which factory contract addresses to listen and start block number to sync data.

-> For Kaleido Non-Prod, `startBlock` must be latest block! because we are not have archive node that store historical states.
+> If you're not have archive node that store historical states, you should set `startBlock` to be latest block!

 ### Deployment to Local Environment